Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Data gathering scope
 ----------------------

-Groundwater level data can be grouped into discrete measurements and regular monitoring.
+Groundwater level data can be grouped into discrete measurements and regular / continuous monitoring.
 The former include spot values recorded during/immediately after well drilling, measurements taken during geotechnical investigations (e.g. Cone Penetration Tests, geotechnical bores and trial pits) and piezometric surveys undertaken by Regional Councils.
 The latter includes manual and instrument-based regular data collection programmes undertaken by Regional Councils, Unitary Authorities and some Territorial Authorities.
 Groundwater level readings are also collected in accordance with consent conditions for certain activities.
-However, these data are typically stored in reports and spreadsheets within large file sets within records management systems operated by Regional Council and Unitary Authority consenting and compliance teams.
+However, these data are typically stored in reports and spreadsheets as large file sets within records management systems operated by Regional Council and Unitary Authority consenting and compliance teams.
 Consequently, they are not accessible without significant investment of resources.
 Our data collection was therefore constrained to discrete readings and regular monitoring data within Regional Council and Unitary Authority groundwater level databases and the New Zealand Geotechnical Database.

 Data Request
 ---------------

 Data requests were sent out to 16 New Zealand councils in March 2023; this included all 11 regional councils and five unitary authorities.
 A further data request was sent out to all of the District and City Councils.
-However, this did not uncover any new data beyond that provided by Tauranga City Council, and most recommended we contact the Regional Council in their area instead.
-The data request sought all groundwater level data; this included sites additional to any NGMP monitoring sites, as well as any discontinuous or sporadic readings.
+While we received responses from multiple sources, only Tauranga City Council (TCC) provided new data beyond what we already had.
+Most respondents recommended we contact the Regional Council in their area for further information.
+The data request sought all groundwater level data; this included sites additional to any State of the Environment and National Groundwater Monitoring Programme monitoring sites, as well as any  spot readings.
 The aim was to collect as much national data as possible, including sites with a single reading.
 We were open to receiving both groundwater depth and/or groundwater elevation data on the proviso that it was specified to reduce data processing error.
 We also requested standard metadata for each site, with a minimum metadata requirement of:

 - Unique site identifier (e.g. site number)
 - Grid reference in NZTM